That Tennessee Beat

-The film was released on October 14, 1966, by 20th Century Fox.
+It was released on October 14, 1966, by 20th Century Fox.

-The film marked Robert L. Lippert's return to filmmaking after a brief break.
-It was called Country Music.
+The film marked Robert L. Lippert's return to filmmaking after a brief break, and its working title was Country Music.

 Plot

 Jim Birdsell, hoping to become a country-western star, steals money for a trip to Nashville.
 He is robbed on the way and is left penniless again.
 He is taken in by a brother/sister singing group who take him in, and help him fulfill his dream.